 17. Kanab, UT

-The town of Kanab itself isn’t one of the best photo spots in America.
+The town of Kanab Utah itself isn’t one of the best photo spots in America.
 But nearby there’s a bunch of great places to visit with your camera, like Moqui Sand Caverns, Toadstool Hoodoos, Coral Pink Sand Dunes, Red Canyon Slot and Belly of the Dragon which you can see in our photo above.
 The tunnel alone is a good frame, but take a subject along with you to create a fun silhouette.

 18. Lake Placid, NY